 We are writing to urge your support for U.S. membership in the World Trade Organization (WTO).
 The WTO contributes significantly to a strong, safe, and prosperous America.

 America’s food and agriculture community recognizes and agrees with certain concerns related to the functionality and balance of the WTO, particularly as they relate to non-market economies, such as China.
 However, the WTO has created meaningful economic and political stability that cannot be underestimated.
-Since the United States adopted major WTO agreements in 1994, for example, U.S. agricultural exports have grown from $62 billion to nearly $176 billion in 2024, as export subsidies were eliminated, trade distorting subsidies and tariffs reduced, established tariff-rate quotas for some commodities, border procedures became more efficient, and non-tariff barriers subject to new rules minimized disguised protectionism.
+Since the United States adopted major WTO agreements in 1994, for example, U.S. agricultural exports have grown from $62 billion to nearly $176 billion in 2024, as export subsidies were eliminated, trade distorting subsidies and tariffs reduced, tariff-rate quotas established for some commodities, border procedures became more efficient, and non-tariff barriers subject to new rules minimized disguised protectionism.
 U.S. agricultural exports make up approximately 20% of U.S. farm income, and substantially more for certain products.
 This growth would not have been possible without the rules-based framework created by the WTO to support market-based international trade, which has become the basis for all U.S. free trade agreements.

 Notwithstanding the concerns we share with the WTO, a more pressing risk is the enhanced leadership role China is seeking on the international stage, and specifically within the WTO.
 In recent years, China has stepped up as a leader in the WTO by filing an increasing number of disputes, coalescing developing countries’ positions related to e-commerce, and flaunting plurilateral negotiations on investment that could cement China’s leadership in both the organization and the Eastern Hemisphere.
 Without a strong U.S. counter to China’s actions within the WTO, the organization and its rules risk being reduced to a vehicle for China’s continued economic and political growth internationally.